fjzeit/arcc/README.md

 ### Prerequisites

 - Windows 10/11
-- Visual Studio 2022 with C++ Desktop Development workload
+- Visual Studio 2022 or higher with C++ Desktop Development workload (v143)
 - Or MSBuild tools

 ### Build with Visual Studio 2022